Honey bees are wonderful little insects that have proved their usefulness for human beings for many centuries now.

 5) Queen bee is the largest bee in the hive and rules it.
 It can have a lifespan of almost 5 years and is the only bee to lay eggs.

-6) Honey is only collected during the summer months and during the colder months Honey bees survive by eating the honey they have stored in the hive.
+6) Honey can be collected during the spring-summer-fall months and during the colder months Honey bees survive by eating the honey they have stored in the hive.

 8) The queen can lay up to 1500 eggs each day and almost a million eggs in her whole lifetime.
 Worker bees take care of food and grooming for the queen because she hardly has free time from laying eggs in all her life.